Preparing for Your Ideal Role

 2. If You're Offered the Job

 If you're offered the new job or position, congratulations!
 You now need to get all of the information you can about your new role.
 This is the time to get details on when you're starting, and what kind of transition assistance or training you'll receive.
-It's also worth understanding if the organization expects any quick wins within the first 60-90 days.
+It's also worth understanding whether the organization expects any quick wins within the first 60-90 days.

 You'll want to focus on achieving your own quick wins, of course, but it's helpful to know if your boss and the organization have any specific goals that they want you to achieve, right from the start.